Toy

 The Cavalier King Charles Spaniel is descended from toy spaniels that were popular among the nobility.
 King Charles II was a big fan of the dog during his reign from 1660 to 1685.

 In the early 18th century, they returned to popularity and were used for hunting.
-The first Cavalier club wasn't created until 1928, and in 1945 the Cavalier King Charles Spaniel was recognised by the Kennel Club as a separate breed.
+The first Cavalier club wasn’t created until 1928, and in 1995 it was recognised by AKC.

 This toy spaniel is a small, affectionate dog, which is ideal for families or older people looking for a canine companion.